contextpr/contextualized_policy_replication/README.md

 # Contextualized Policy Recovery

-This repository contains the code for replicating the results presented in the paper Modeling and *Interpreting Medical Decisions with Adaptive Imitation Learning*.
+This repository contains the code for replicating the results presented in the paper *Contextualized Policy Recovery: Modeling and
+Interpreting Medical Decisions with Adaptive Imitation Learning*.

 ## Installation